Interpretation of music in Zambia: texts in context 5

 I, the poor one, the car Meli uses, today she won’t move any further

-In this song, Kansenkele shares the grief of the possessed human, Shemu Mambwe, about the loosing of his mother with those present.
+In this song, Kansenkele shares the grief of the spirit-possessed human, Shemu Mambwe, over the loss of his mother with those present.
 Shemu’s mother died in Mufulira, a town in the Copperbelt.
 He often dreams of her trying to reach his place from Mufulira by car but having a breakdown at Mulilima, only a few kilometres from Shemu’s farm.

 The 41st song